top of page

 The plate features delicious salbutes topped with tender cochinita pibil, a slow-cooked pork marinated in achiote and citrus.
 The salutes are sides of refried beans, fluffy rice, and a fresh salad with crisp lettuce and diced tomatoes.
 Nearby, another plate holds various vibrant fruits, such as pineapple, mango, and papaya, adding a refreshing touch to the meal.
 The colors and aromas create an inviting presentation, showcasing the rich flavors of traditional Yucatán cuisine.

-After your time at Chichen Itza , you'll have the chance to cool off in one of these sacred cenotes in Mexico, a natural sinkhole filled with crystal-clear water.
+After visiting Chichen Itza, you can cool off in one of the sacred cenotes in Mexico.
+These are natural sinkholes filled with clear water.

-Whether you swim in the refreshing waters or enjoy the tranquil beauty of the surroundings, this stop adds a magical, almost spiritual element to the day.
+You can swim in the refreshing water or enjoy the peaceful beauty.
+This stop adds a unique, almost spiritual touch to your day.

 What Does Chichen Itza Include?